 Prerequisites: We will prove results in class so a good knowledge of undergraduate mathematics is important, as well as basic notions in probability.
 Having followed an introductory class on machine learning is beneficial.

-Modèles de langage de grande taille
+Modèles de langage de grande taille (IASD)

 Large language models